markwkidd/cushaw-handbook/recipes/roasted-cushaw-puree.md

 7. One the fruit cools sufficiently, use a large spoon or scoop to separate the roasted flesh from the rind.
 Use a potato masher, food processor, or similar approach to mix the flesh until it reaches puree consistency.

 {: .warning }
-Because the rind of a hard shell squash fruit does not soften with roasting, be careful to make sure to avoid getting pieces of shell into the puree.
+Because the rind of a hard shell squash fruit does not soften with roasting, be careful to make sure to avoid getting pieces of shell into the puree if yours has a hard shell.